Confusing consulate requirements? I’ve already done the homework for you

 Do I need bank statements translated or notarized?

-What should a financial institution letter include?
+What should a financial institution letter include for Mexican residency?

 How much income do I need for Mexican residency?